evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ---
 title: XPENG G9 RWD Long Range
 linktitle: "G9 RWD Long Range"
 description: "XPENG G9 RWD Long Range is an all-electric SUV with a WLTP range of up to 570 km (354 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true